sergiosouzalima/forked-netlify-nim-test/README.md

     - checks if a new Nim version is needed.
 Is this case:
       - downloads Nim source code and
       - builds it, so that you can use a new Nim compiler version.
-      - old Nim source code will be removed.
+      - Old Nim source code will be removed.